andrew-edwards/fitting-size-spectra/README.md

 **code/recommend/** - recommended likelihood calculations and resulting plots of data and fitted size spectrum (Figure 6).

-# Exactly reproducing results
+# Exactly reproducing results in the paper

+To ***exactly*** reproduce the results in our paper use release version 1.0.0, as finalised on 24th May 2016, and submitted to *Methods in Ecology and Evolution* with the revised version of the manuscript.
+[Click on 'release' tab in the GitHub site to find version 1.0.0].

-To ***exactly*** reproduce the results in our manuscript use release version 1.0.0 (see above).
-You need to run each R code (that generates random numbers) in a fresh R window.
+You then need to run each R script (that generates random numbers) in a fresh R window.
 But why, when the seed is set in each .r file?

-**TO FINISH**
+I eventually narrowed it down to the fact that **require(dplyr)** actually uses one random number when loading **dplyr**.
+I had **require(dplyr)** within some functions (rather than requiring it globally up front).
+I thought I was being helpful by doing this, since then people would not have to have **dplyr** installed if they only required functions that didn't use it.

+But this messed up the reproducibility, since running a piece of code once (that included **require(dplyr)**) in a new R window would give one set of random numbers.
+Then running it again in the same R window (with the same seed still set at the start of the code) would give a different set of random numbers because the **require(dplyr)** command would not do anything this time around, because the **dplyr** package would already be loaded; in particular the command would not use up one random number.
+So the realised set of random numbers would be different (actually, the sequence would be shifted along by one place).
+Yes, this took a while to figure out.

+If you don't wish to exactly reproduce the original results of the paper then just download the latest version of the code from the GitHub repository and use that (since I will move the **require(dplyr)** command to the start of the **PLBfunctions.r** file so it always get called).
+Using the later code will give you very slightly different numerical results to the published ones; differences are not important and so the conclusions are unaffected.